MohammadSalek/Fard-ya-Zoj/README.md

 # Fard ya Zoj
 For those desperate Iranian students in trouble who wonder if this week is Fard or Zoj!

-This project is configured with start date of *University of Tabriz - 1399 Payiz* semester.
+This project is configured with the start date of *University of Tabriz - 1399 Payiz* semester.
 If you're studying in other universities or you're using this project in the future, please consider reading [this](#Other-universities-and-dates).

 ### Prerequisites